onflow/flow-go/language.md

 In initializers, the special constant `this` refers to the structure or class that is to be initialized.

-Structures and classes are created (instantiated) by calling them like functions.
+Values of a structure or class type are created (instantiated) by calling the type like functions.

 ```typescript
 const token = Token(42, 1_000_00)